seongjinhong-ca/loginBackend-express/docs/backend/problems-and-soluitons.md

     at process.processTicksAndRejections (node:internal/process/task_queues:95:5)
 ```

-Mongoose is the tool that make sever to save, search, create, updates the MongoDB once the Database address is connected with the server.
+`Mongoose` is the tool that make sever to save, search, create, updates the MongoDB once the database address(== URI) is connected with the server.

-I have created the User model for making a blue print and for the purpose of storing user information using mongoose. so whenever, I call the model user, it can use the mongoose methods.
+I have created the `User` `model` for making a `blue print` and for the purpose of storing user information using mongoose. so whenever, I call the model user, it can use the mongoose methods.

 In the past, `Model.findOneAndUpdate()` can pass in the callback function as a last parameter.
 However, now, callback is not allowed.

-problem: callback cannot be used when I'm using mongoose methods.
+- problem: callback cannot be used when I'm using mongoose methods.
-solution: instead of implementing in callback style, I choose either async/await pattern or use Promise.
+- solution: instead of implementing in callback style, I choose either async/await pattern or use Promise.

 using Promise: